united-security-providers/usp-core-waap/src/docs/header-filtering.md

 Both the default filter ref and per-route filter refs are optional;
-if no default filter is referenced and no filter on the route, header filtering is completely off.
+if no default filter is referenced and no filter on the route, header filtering is enabled for requests with allow class `STANDARD` and enabled for responses with the implicit default set of allowed response headers, see further below for details.

 ## Filter config settings and basic filtering